Why did Janice’s breast cancer go undiagnosed for so long?

 Can you imagine how Janice felt?
 She had done exactly what she was supposed to.

-It was the system – and outdated diagnostic tools – that had failed her.
+It was the system – and older diagnostic tools – that had failed her.
 And cost her her life.

 It is so sad to hear stories like Janice’s, which could have been avoided.
 Our mission at CTOAM is always to educate people about all their options for cancer care.
 So that hopefully fewer people, and fewer families, need to deal with the worst case scenario.

-Long wait times and outdated diagnostic tools do not need to be a part of your cancer story.
+Long wait times and older, less accurate diagnostic tools do not need to be a part of your cancer story.

 If you’re wondering at all if your diagnosis is accurate or if your treatment plan is the best it can be, feel free to reach out and book a Free Strategy Session with me.